bitsgalore/contextactions/readme.md

 ## Right-click context actions for Caja and Nautilus

+This repo contains a collection of utility scripts that define context menu actions.
+These allow you to run a number of command-line tools by right-clicking on a file.
+Output is displayed in a pop-up text box.
+I originally got the idea for this from [BitCurator](http://wiki.bitcurator.net/index.php?title=Using_Nautilus_for_Data_Triage), which uses Nautilus scripts for various data triage operations.
+Most of the scripts in this repo are based on the BitCurator scripts (but extended for additional tools).

+## Target environments

-This repo contains a collection of small utility scripts that define context menu actions that can be used in both the [Unity](https://unity.ubuntu.com/) and [MATE](http://mate-desktop.com/) desktop environments.
-On Unity they work with the Nautilus file manager, whereas on MATE they will work with Caja.
+The scripts can be used in both the [Unity](https://unity.ubuntu.com/) and [MATE](http://mate-desktop.com/) desktop environments.
+On Unity (default Ubuntu desktop) you can use them in the Nautilus file manager, whereas on MATE they will work with Caja.

+## Script categories

 Scripts are organised into the following categories:

 * **identify**: format identification / magic detection using Unix File and Apache Tika.